Hognose: Species

+Nota bene: A binomial authority in parentheses indicates that the species was originally described in a different genus.

 Description

-The hognose snakes' most distinguishing characteristic is their upturned snout/Rostral scale, which aids in digging in sandy soils by using a sweeping, side to side motion.
+The hognose snakes' most distinguishing characteristic is their upturned snout/rostral scale, which aids in digging in sandy soils by using a sweeping, side to side motion.
 They also like to burrow in masses of humus.
 Lieoheterodon species are known to dig up the eggs of lizards.

 Hognose snakes are extremely variable in color and pattern.
 Heterodon nasicus and H. kennerlyi tend to be sandy colored with black and white markings, while H. platirhinos varies from reds, greens, oranges, browns, to melanistic (i.e. black) depending on locality.
 They are sometimes blotched and sometimes solid-colored.
 Leiohetereodon geayi is a brown or tan colored snake with dark speckling on it.

 There are also many different morphs when bred in captivity.

 Behavior

 When threatened, hognose snakes will hiss, flatten their necks and raise their heads off the ground like cobras.
 They sometimes feign strikes, but actual Heterodon bites are very rare.
 This behaviour has earned them local common names such as "puff adder", "blowing adder", "flathead", "spreadhead", "spreading adder" or "hissing adder".
 Note: For Heterodon, "puff adder" is a common name inconsistent with established usage.
 "Puff adder" is the accepted common name of Bitis arietans, an unrelated, dangerously venomous African species of viper, which incidentally does not flatten its neck in any threat display.

-If this threat display fails to deter a would-be predator, Heterodon species often roll onto their backs and play dead, going so far as to emit a foul musk and fecal matter from their cloaca (in liquid form) and let their tongues hang out of their mouth, sometimes accompanied by small droplets of blood.
+If this threat display fails to deter a would-be predator, Heterodon species often roll onto their backs and play dead, going so far as to emit a foul musk and fecal matter from their cloaca (in liquid form) and let their tongues hang out of their mouths, sometimes accompanied by small droplets of blood.
 If they are rolled upright while in this state, they will often roll back as if insisting they really are dead.
 It has been observed that the snake, while appearing to be dead, will still watch the threat that caused the death pose.
 The snake will 'resurrect' sooner if the threat is looking away from it than if the threat is looking at the snake.

 They are rather timid snakes and commonly hide from predators by burrowing down into leaves, sand, etc.